headlamp-k8s/headlamp/docs/contributing.md

 ### 1. Run Tests and Format Your Code

-Navigate to the `frontend` folder and run the following commands:

-- `cd frontend`
+Run the following commands from your project directory:

 - `make frontend-test` - Run the test suite
 - `make frontend-lint` - Format your code to match the project